0nyr/journals2data/README.md

 ### Wed 23 June 2021

 Working on URL scraping integration.
-Worked a lot on the creation of a decorator for timeout, so as to fix the blocked raw URL scraper.
+Successful test of raw URL scraping from source with timeout implemented.
+Added timeout decorator based on UNIX `ALRM` signal from the `signal` module.

+Tomorrow: To finish, refactor code with new datastructure based on maps (dict) of url strings with URLInfo object.
+Then finish step 2 keep_known_urls.

 * [X] Fix errors of `SourceScraper` and test if it's working with integration with other higherchy objects.
+* [X] Learn the Logging module use.
+* [X] Add exception module.
+* [X] Add timeout decorator.
+* [X] Modify URL scraping from source frontpage with timeout.
+* [X] Test URL scraping with timeout.
+* [ ] Add datastructure for URL parsing.
 (WIP)
-* [X] Learn the Logging module use.
-See [logging doc](https://docs.python.org/3/howto/logging.html).
-Added Verbosity level in global parameters.
-* [X] Add a scraping timeout error and timeout decorator.
-* [X] modify raw URL scraping from source frontpage accordingly so as to handle
 * [ ] Try link extraction, create link extraction module
 * [ ] Try recurrent scrapping
 * [ ] Try threads and concurrent writing to a file with semaphores.
 * [ ] Perform integration of threads into Source object

 end